How to create Finding Charts for Service Mode

 Additional rules for HAWK-I finding charts

-In addition to the general Finding Chart requirements, the finding charts for HAWK-I must show a field of 10 arcmin x 10 arcmin, preferentially in the wavelength of your observations.
+In addition to the general Finding Chart requirements, the finding charts for HAWK-I must show a field of 11 arcmin x 11 arcmin or larger in case large observing offsets are defined, preferentially in the wavelength of your observations.

 For FAST photometry the FoV corresponding to the detector windowing setup should be clearly marked.

-Note: If you are using the HAWKI_img_acq_Preset with the Alpha and Delta offset for the target different from (0;0), then the Finding Chart must show the field as it is at the end of the acquisition (i.e. after the telescope performed the offset for the target).
+Note: If you are using the HAWKI_img_acq_(LGS)_Preset with the Alpha and Delta offset for the target different from (0,0), then the Finding Chart must show the field as it is at the end of the acquisition (i.e. after the telescope performed the offset for the target).